 Monday: Cooking with Hugh at Sazon, Market Tour, Cocktail Party.

 Our morning begins as we gather at Sazon, centrally located just one block from the jardin.
 It is in this beautifully arranged indoor/outdoor cooking layout set inside an 18th-century colonial building that we gather for our cooking.
-All the classes this week are taught by Hugh, are full participation, and are based on Hugh and Teri’s cookbook Mexican Flavors.
+Three classes this week are taught by Hugh, are full participation, and are based on Hugh and Teri’s cookbook Mexican Flavors.
 We spend about two hours cooking, followed by lunch served in the garden courtyard.
-After lunch Teri leads all participants on a market tour where we gather ingredients for the Tuesday morning cooking class.
+After lunch Teri leads all participants on a market tour where we gather ingredients for the Wednesday morning cooking class, and see the Arts and Crafts Market.
 Remainder of the afternoon free.
 In the early evening we are the guests of Bill and Heidi LeVasseur at their beautiful home.
 Bill has assembled one of the largest mask collections in Mexico, and Heidi has an extensive textile collection.
 They introduce us to the world of Mexican folk art as we drink margaritas and enjoy a large selection of traditional Mexican foods.
 (L,D)

 Friday: Cooking with Hugh at Sazon, Jewelry Shopping, Graduation Dinner.